 With the growing trends and inflation at the same time money earned is spent just not realizing how.
 The realization should be quick and realistic.
 Looking ahead of time and the necessity to save awakens a thought along with a question – “How to save and where to save?”
 Putting it in a bank is not all the thought evokes of whether this savings will earn me something more.

 Sometimes we need to be prepared for unforeseen circumstances that may affect us and bring our ordinary lives to a sudden standstill.
 A major illness, a wedding, a birth or a death of a loved one comes at both emotional and monetary costs.
 It’s always good to be prepared for the worst as its close or the best.
+One day you may think of starting a business in Netherlands or some other place and you will need money for incorporating your company and commence your activities”.

 How should I start saving?